 When you appeal a decision for the first time, this is called a Level 1 appeal.
 In this appeal, we review the coverage decision we made to check to see if we were properly following the rules.
 When we have completed the review, we give you our decision.
 In limited circumstances a request for a coverage decision will be dismissed, which means we won't review the request.
 Examples of when a request will be dismissed include if the request is incomplete, if someone makes the request on your behalf but isn't legally authorized to do so, or if you ask for your request to be withdrawn.
-If we dismiss a request for a Level 1 appeal, we will send a notice explaining why the request was dismissed and how to ask for a review of the dismissal.
+If we dismiss a request for a Level 1 appeal for medical care, your appeal will automatically go on to a Level 2 appeal conducted by an independent review organization that is not connected to us.

-If we say no to all or part of your Level 1 appeal for medical care, your appeal will automatically go on to a Level 2 appeal.
-The Level 2 appeal is conducted by an independent review organization that is not connected to us.
+If we say no to all or part of your Level 1 appeal for medical care, your appeal will automatically go on to a Level 2 appeal conducted by an independent review organization that is not connected to us.

 - You do not need to do anything to start a Level 2 appeal.
-Medicare rules require we automatically send your appeal for medical care to Level 2 if we do not fully agree with your Level 1 appeal. - See Section 5.4 of this chapter for more information about Level 2 appeals.
+Medicare rules require we automatically send your appeal for medical care to Level 2 if we do not fully agree with your Level 1 appeal. - See Section 5.4 of this chapter for more information about Level 2 appeals for medical care.